Elswick, Newcastle upon Tyne

-Elswick (/ˈɛlzɪk/ EL-zik) is a district and electoral ward of the city and metropolitan borough of Newcastle upon Tyne, England, 1.9 miles west of the city centre, bordering the River Tyne.
+Elswick (/ˈɛlzɪk/ EL-zik) is a district and electoral ward of the city and metropolitan borough of Newcastle upon Tyne, in the county of Tyne and Wear, England, 1.9 miles west of the city centre, bordering the River Tyne.
 Historically in Northumberland, Elswick became part of Newcastle upon Tyne in 1835.
 Elswick is home to the Newcastle Utilita Arena; and Newcastle College, with approximately 45,000 students.

 History

 In Roman times the Vallum, a defensive barrier behind Hadrian's Wall, reached its easternmost limit in Elswick.
 The Wall itself carried on as far as Wallsend.

-The township of Elswick had originally formed part of the Barony of Bolam and was owned by Tynemouth Priory from 1120-1539, with a fishery present on the site.
+The township of Elswick had originally formed part of the Barony of Bolam and was owned by Tynemouth Priory from 1120 to 1539, with a fishery present on the site.
 One of the earliest references to the coal mining industry of the north east occurs in 1330, when it was recorded that the Prior of Tynemouth let a colliery, called Heygrove, at "Elstewyke" for a rent of £5 per year.
 Elswick Colliery had 3 pits working from 1860 onwards.
 Elswick was owned by the Crown from 1539 to 1628, until it was sold by Charles I.

+Elswick Lead Works was set up in 1778 and underwent expansion through the 18th and 19th centuries.
+The shot tower was eventually closed down in 1951 then demolished from 1968-9 after it had become unsafe.

 The Priors held a mansion in the middle of Elswick which was later occupied by Elswick Hall.
 Having been rebuilt a number of times, the last rebuild took place in 1810.
 The grounds of Elswick Hall became Elswick Park in 1881.
 Elswick changed significantly in the late 19th century with the extension of the railway from Carlisle to Newcastle in 1839 and the establishment of Armstrong's manufacturing works in 1847.
 Population increased rapidly during this period, from about 300 in 1801 to 59,165 in 1901.
 Tyneside flats were built in the area around Scotswood Road to accommodate the workforce.